One Coin Scam – What Really Happened?

-While everything did seem picture perfect in the start, things went south as the project progressed.
-Just like every other ponzi scheme out there, this one also made a ton of bold claims.
-However, in reality, there was nothing about the way it worked that can be termed as sustainable.
+While everything seemed picture-perfect initially, things went south as the project progressed.
+Like every other Ponzi scheme, this one also made many bold claims.
+However, in reality, there was nothing about the way it worked that can be termed sustainable.

-While it did have a few good days, the scheme collapsed and took billions of dollars along with it.
-To know how this hustle worked and the way it tricked the public, go over the following paragraphs.
+While it did have a few good days, the scheme collapsed and took billions of dollars with it.
+The following paragraphs explain how this hustle worked and how it tricked the public.
 If you need help with crypto recovery of any kind, get in touch with us via the contact form.

 What is One Coin?

-One Coin was nothing more than a mere ponzi scam.
-The fraud, which Ruja Ignatova, the self-proclaimed “cryptoqueen,” launched in 2014, attracted millions of investors over the course of two to three years.
+One Coin was nothing more than a Ponzi scam.
+The fraud, launched in 2014 by Ruja Ignatova, the self-proclaimed “cryptoqueen,” attracted millions of investors over the course of two to three years.
 The gorgeous Ruja persuaded customers in 175 countries to purchase educational resources and OneCoin tokens via eye-catching introductions and alluring marketing.

-She gave them the impression that they would become wealthy and be an integral part of something enormous.
+She gave them the impression that they would become wealthy and integral to something enormous.
 Unfortunately, the “something tremendous” was a massive hoax.

 Ruja Ignatova disappeared in 2017 as law enforcement agencies throughout the globe cracked down on con artists; she has not been seen since.
 Later, her brother, who had assumed the position of CEO at OneCoin, was jailed.

-Ruja Ignatova, a law graduate from Oxford, brought OneCoin to the cryptocurrency market in 2014 with the intention of making it the greatest virtual money.
+Ruja Ignatova, a law graduate from Oxford, brought OneCoin to the cryptocurrency market in 2014 with the intention of making it the greatest virtual currency.
 Among her further pledges were the provision of an e-wallet, the mining of currencies, and the facilitation of transactions and transfers.
-It also promised that those who embraced the digital revolution would have access to financial services that are easy, quick, and secure.
+She also promised that those who embraced the digital revolution would have access to easy, quick, and secure financial services.

-She presented the currency as the most effective means of removing selfish financial organisations from the current payment system.
-Due to the fact that the notion of cryptocurrencies removes the need for intermediaries and provides a network for transactions that cannot be trusted, this digital currency became the most sought-after digital currency at the moment.
+She presented the currency as the most effective means of removing selfish financial organizations from the current payment system.
+Because cryptocurrencies remove the need for intermediaries and provide a network for transactions that cannot be trusted, this digital currency has become the most sought-after digital currency at the moment.

 This virtual currency immediately attracted a massive user base spanning six continents and over 195 nations.
-The investors intended to store the digital currency for an extended period of time because they anticipated that its value would rise in parallel with consumer demand.
+The investors intended to store the digital currency for an extended period because they anticipated its value would rise in parallel with consumer demand.

 Get in touch with our affiliated Cryptocurrency Forensic Specialists at CNC Intelligence for free by filling out the form below.

-Ignatova was the creator of the firm for two years prior to her sudden departure in October 2017.
-She and Sebastian Greenwood co-founded OneLife Network Ltd. and OneCoin Ltd. As a result, what was once touted as a possible virtual currency was shown to be the OneCoin scam.
+Ignatova created the firm for two years before her sudden departure in October 2017.
+She and Sebastian Greenwood co-founded OneLife Network Ltd. and OneCoin Ltd. As a result, what was once touted as a possible virtual currency was revealed to be the OneCoin scam.

 One Coin Investigations

 According to the U.S. Department of Justice, Ignatova’s deceptive claims were successful.
-The firm made $2.51 billion and sold $3.77 billion between 2014 and 2016.
-It utilised the funds to reward the investors in order to conceal its genuine goals until it accomplishes them.
+Between 2014 and 2016, the firm made $2.51 billion and sold $3.77 billion.
+It utilized the funds to reward the investors and conceal its genuine goals until it accomplished them.

 According to the Department, the corporation determines the price of OneCoin independently of market demand.
 An inquiry revealed that it lacked a proper blockchain for monitoring and logging transactions.
 In consequence, currency mining became impossible.
 It suggests that the coins given to members were counterfeit.